Win, Place, Show Betting Explained

 Make your pick by clicking on the odds to place a winning bet.
 Enter the stake, and the first part of this bet is done.

 The place wager is a bit more confusing than the win part.
 It’s pretty different from what football betting offers.
-With a place stake, you’re essentially putting your money on a horse to finish first or second.
+With a place stake, you’re putting your money on a horse to finish first or second.
 It doesn’t matter which place he’s in as long as he finishes as a winner or a runner-up.
 It is a more ‘secure’ bet than a straight winner, but the returns are also lower.

 You don’t need a calculator to realize that this bet gives you much better chances than a win bet.
-The win, place, show payouts decrease from the top down, as you’re betting on a runner to finish in the top spots rather than picking him out to win the race.
+The win, place, show payouts decrease from the top down as you’re betting on a runner to finish in the top spots rather than picking him out to win the race.

 Like a place wager, a show bet means choosing a horse to finish in the top 3.
 Naturally, it has the lowest odds of the bunch but gives you better chances to win.
 It doesn’t matter if your horse finishes first, second, or third.
-You can easily pick a favorite and win with a show bet, even if he surprisingly doesn’t pass the finish line first.
+You can easily pick a favourite and win with a show bet, even if he surprisingly doesn’t pass the finish line first.

 Across the Board

 Do you want to combine the win, place, and show bet on one ticket?
 You can then put your money on an Across the Board bet.
 Of course, with this wager, you’ll pay 3 times more than what you were planning to in the first place.
-For example, if you plan to bet $2 on win, you’ll end up paying $6 as it covers all 3 potential outcomes.
+For example, if you plan to bet $2 on win, you’ll pay $6 as it covers all 3 potential outcomes.

 If your horse wins the race with this combined bet, you get paid on all 3 parts.
 If it finishes second, you lose the win wager and get paid for the place and show.
 If your pick ends up third, you only get paid for the show part of the win, place, show bet.